Trends in Silviculture in B.C. (1987-2019)

 What Incremental Silvicultural Treatments Have Been Done?

 - Incremental silviculture is an investment in future timber production and environmental benefits from forests.
 Incremental silviculture only includes treatments that are not part of basic silviculture, where natural unimproved seed sources are used.
-Incremental silviculture can increase timber quantity and quality, manage forest health and fire risks, and improve specific habitats, water quality and visual landscapes.
+Incremental silviculture can increase timber quantity and landscapes, manage forest health and fire risks, and improve specific habitats, water quality and visual landscapes.
 Incremental silviculture also creates employment opportunities for communities.

 - The use of select seed increases the rate of tree growth, increasing future timber volume, reducing constraints on harvesting adjacent areas and reducing the need for costly brushing treatments.